List of My Babysitter's a Vampire episodes

 The following is a list of episodes for the Fresh TV Original Series, My Babysitter's a Vampire.
-It premiered on Télétoon (French), on February 28, 2011 and Teletoon on March 14, 2011, both as sneak peeks.
-It premiered on Disney Channel on June 27, 2011.
+It premiered on Télétoon (French), on February 28, 2008 and Teletoon on August 11, 2007, both as sneak peeks.
+It premiered on Cartoon Network on August 11, 2007, and later It premiered on Disney Channel on September 11, 2007.
 The series is a supernatural drama, and is a follow-up to the film of the same name.